Volume 42, Number 1

 Harvard Graduate School of Design

-Steve: Ray, how did you get started in the commercial real estate industry?
+Felix: Ray, how did you get started in the commercial real estate industry?

-Ray: It was a little bit of a lucky break.
+Torto: It was a little bit of a lucky break.
 I was working in the public sector as Commissioner of Assessing for the City of Boston at a time when developers from Texas were coming to Boston to build office buildings.
 They came to me because the taxes they had to pay were based on my decision.

 I was (and still am) an economist and I’d say, “Why did you decide you should build an office building in Boston?”
 And they had no good answer.
 Nothing that dealt with the question of demand for office space.

-Steve: What year was this?
+Felix: What year was this?

-Ray: You’re going to date me, huh?
+Torto: You’re going to date me, huh?

 This was 1980.
 It was right after Texas (Houston, Dallas and Austin) had burst and vacancy rates were in the 30s.
 Boston was building, and they were looking to Boston as the next place to build office space.
 I realized they didn’t have any good answers and I also realized at the same time that the real estate industry was becoming more and more institutionalized.
 There were more people with business degrees in the decision-making process in real estate.
 I figured there were more analytical ways of evaluating whether to build or not build, or invest, and so I ended up forming a partnership with Bill Wheaton.
 Bill and I built a research company that analyzed the market and forecast what was going to be the future demand and supply.
 And I turned out to be quite lucky.

-Steve: Were your clients originally the developers themselves?
+Felix: Were your clients originally the developers themselves?

-Ray: Our first client was a developer, Cabot, Cabot and Forbes.
+Torto: Our first client was a developer, Cabot, Cabot and Forbes.
 They hired someone to do a market study of St. Louis and paid $50,000 for it.
 They threw it at me saying, “This is a piece of s—.
 Can you do better?”
 And I responded, “Yeah.”
 So they gave us a contract for seven cities.
 That was when I called Bill Wheaton because Bill had the model.
 I said, “Bill, you’ve got the model and I have the contract, do you want to form a business?”
 Bill and I met and he said, “Yes, let’s form a business but if we do any academic papers (because we’re both academics) the papers are going to be Wheaton and Torto.
 I said, “That’s fine, the business will be Torto and Wheaton.”
 And that’s the way we started.
 Bill always had more focus on the academic side.

-Steve: As the Torto Wheaton business moved forward, who did your clients become?
+Felix: As the Torto Wheaton business moved forward, who did your clients become?

-Ray: We got another lucky break.
+Torto: We got another lucky break.
 We got a one-quarter-inch write-up in The Wall Street Journal about us building these econometric models and the next thing we know we had a call from Jim Vinson.
 Jim was the president of Merrill Lynch Hubbard.
 He said, “What are you guys doing up there in Boston?”
 And, as a cocky academic, I said, “You buy lunch we’ll come down and tell you.”
 He said, “Okay, come on down.”

 So we went down to New York and he listened to what we were doing and he was interested – he gave us a contract.
 Then we got another contract from Prudential in a similar situation.
 These were CEOs who were interested in the industry and they were thinking about what’s good for the industry and I think they thought, “This is interesting, what these guys are doing, maybe they’ll be successful, maybe they won’t, but I’ll throw them a little money and give them a chance to get started.”
 That’s why I say we were very lucky.
 We met some very good people along the way that were developers and investors who helped finance our beginnings.

-Steve: Part of the great story of Torto Wheaton is the people you had there and then as things evolved when you merged or sold to CBRE some of those people have moved on to other places.
+Felix: Part of the great story of Torto Wheaton is the people you had there and then as things evolved when you merged or sold to CBRE some of those people have moved on to other places.
 You had a great group of people.

-Ray: They were super.
+Torto: They were super.
 In fact, I think it was the way we managed them.
 We used to tell them, “We don’t care what time you come in, and we don’t care what time you go home, just get your work done.”
 We measured outputs not inputs.
 They all took ownership of their work, and they all took pride in their work, and so they got it done well – it was a very comfortable place for them to be together.
 They were all intellectually stimulated by the kinds of colleagues they had and the conversations we had all the time about what was happening in the world and what was happening in real estate.

-Steve: That philosophy that you described, “We don’t care when you come in or when you leave, just get it done” has really gotten much more popular today especially with the millennial generation because they don’t like being told what to do.
+Felix: That philosophy that you described, “We don’t care when you come in or when you leave, just get it done” has really gotten much more popular today especially with the millennial generation because they don’t like being told what to do.

-Ray: Well, my people were smarter than I was.
+Torto: Well, my people were smarter than I was.
 It was better to listen to them, with their ideas and I would just have questions.
 I would start with a question and they would come up with the answers.
 That was great.
 I know that for Bill and me it was a great experience.
 I’d ask a question and Bill would disagree with my answer.
 The next day he’d come back with a better answer, he had thought about it, and we’d move forward.
 We were always growing intellectually and that’s what made a lot of the people happy to be there.
 There was a lot of personal growth.
 It also helped that the firm was growing and the clientele was very intelligent and the clients asked a lot of good questions.
 And then there were a lot of interesting issues in real estate – the beginnings of commercial real estate as an asset class.

-Steve: The reputation of Torto Wheaton had always been stellar.
+Felix: The reputation of Torto Wheaton had always been stellar.
 It’s a great story.
 I know you mentioned that you’ve been an academic for many years and you still are.
 I know you mentor students as well and give them advice.
 What’s some of the advice you give to students today, those that are passionate today about getting into the commercial real estate industry?

-Ray: Well, I answered your first question by saying it was a little bit of luck.
+Torto: Well, I answered your first question by saying it was a little bit of luck.
 The classes have guest speakers that come in – 4 or 5 during the semester – and the first question I ask the speakers is, “How did you get into real estate?”
 The answer in all cases is ‘luck’, ‘random’, ‘by chance.’

 The advice I give a lot of my students is that if you’re interested in real estate it takes a little bit of luck – there are no five-year plans.
 When you see an opportunity that works for you, you must execute.
 It isn’t just the luck – you must execute on that luck.